patternfly/training-scenarios/react-components/table-intro/step2.md

 export default App;
 </pre>

+3) <strong>Declare constants for table columns and rows.</strong>

-3) Now, declare two constants, outside of the React "App" component (below the last import statement at the top, above the line starting with `const App = () => {`), to represent a set of columns and rows.
+Just below the last import statement, and above the line starting with `const App = ()`, add the following code to populate the table with data:

 <pre class="file" data-target="clipboard">
 const columns = ["First column", "Second column", "Third column"];